bbyars/mountebank-in-action/ch07/README.md

 Any behavior that allows script execution (JavaScript or shell) requires starting mountebank with the `--allowInjection` flag.
 To keep it secure, we'll also test with the `--localOnly` flag.

-In order to maintain readable JavaScript functions, most example JSON config files use the `stringify` function mountebank adds to EJS to grab an external JavaScript file and JSON-escape it.

 Since it's not the focus of the chapter, we'll ignore predicates for the examples.

 ## Listing 7.x: Using an `inject` response to add a dynamic timestamp